30 FUN Canada Facts That Will Blow Your Mind

 22.)
 Canada only officially became independent from Britain in 1982.

-Not many people know this fact about Canada, but it was actually still legally dependent on the UK until 1982.
-Part of this meant that the British Parliament could vote to amend Canada’s constitution – if they wanted to, anyway.
+Not many people know this fact about Canada: It was actually still legally dependent on the UK until 1982.
+Part of this meant that the British Parliament could vote to amend Canada’s constitution—if they wanted to, anyway.
+In 1982, the Canadian Parliament requested that Canada be allowed to control its own destiny, and voila—full autonomy for Canada.

 23.)
 Canada Day celebrates semi-independence from Britain in 1867.